Kidnapping

 Kidnapping is a first-degree felony and a conviction can mean a minimum of four years in prison with a maximum term of life.

-A defendant can be charged with Aggravated Kidnapping if the victim was under 13-years-old and the defendant committed one of these offenses:
+A defendant can be charged with Aggravated Kidnapping if the victim was under 13 years old and the defendant committed one of these offenses:

 ∙ sexual battery against the child